gonzigonz/HangfireCore-Example/README.md

 # HangfireCore-Example
-Example of ASP.NET Core application and Hangfire integration
+Intergrating Hangfire with a ASP.NET Core 1.1 for processing background and long-running tasks.